0xPolygon/fx-portal/README.md

 ### What is Fx bridge (fx-portal)?

-It's Meta bridge.
-This bridge allows any state-syncs without mapping.

-**It's is a powerful yet simple implementation Polygon state sync mechanism.
+**It is a powerful yet simple implementation Polygon state sync mechanism.
 Polygon PoS bridge is based on it.
 The code in the `examples` folder are examples of the usage of this methodology.
 You can use these examples to build your own implementations or own custom bridge.**

+In short, it's Meta bridge.
+This bridge allows any state-syncs without mapping.

 **What about PoS portal?**